chrisfarber/saison/Readme.md

 I'll also likely want it to be possible that we support a page or template that is defined using logic or even a full programming language.

-## What does Saison not do?
+## What saison does not

 No server side interactivity.
 No database.

 ## Problems to solve

-* Can I dynamically discover and load Clojure files under `pages/`?
+- Can I dynamically discover and load Clojure files under `pages/`?
-* What templating language(s) do I use?
+- What templating language(s) do I use?
-* How can I compile page-specific ClojureScript on the fly?
+- How can I compile page-specific ClojureScript on the fly?
-* What's the plan for photos and photo galleries?
+- What's the plan for photos and photo galleries?
-* How do I automatically handle linking to posts?
+- How do I automatically handle linking to posts?

 ### Page resolution